 But, before you invest in a program, live event, coach, or anything else that offers you speed, efficiency, and focus, take a step back and figure out what investments are right for you.

 First, decide where you’re going.
 What’s your goal for copywriting?
 How much money do you want to make?
 How much time do you have to spend on it?
 What kinds of projects do you want to write?
 And what topics or industries do you want to write about?

 Next, determine the help you need to get there.
-Maybe you need to learn how to write web copy, or collateral projects, or case studies.
+Maybe you need to learn how to write sales letters, or digital marketing copy, or case studies.
 Or you need help marketing yourself.
 Or you prefer the interactive and dynamic learning experience that attending webinars and live events has to offer.
 Make a list of what you need to reach your goal.

 Finally, research your options and evaluate the potential return on the investment you’ll need to make.